danielapena/starknet-scaffold/README.md

 Each step builds upon the previous one, introducing new concepts and features while maintaining a clean, production-ready codebase.

-## Tutorial Structure

-The tutorial is organized into branches:

-- `base`: Starting point with foundational setup
-- `step-1`: Basic ETH integration
-- `step-2`: Multi-token support
-- `step-3`: Full zklend integration

-To follow the tutorial, start with the base branch and progress through each step:

 ## Updating the Framework

 This tutorial is built on top of Scaffold-Stark.
 To update the base branch from [Scaffold-Stark main](https://github.com/Scaffold-Stark/scaffold-stark-2):